 The downside to being well-loved by labels and other marketers is that I receive tons of off-genre or underdeveloped artists who immediately end up in my trash folder.
 One of the best things has been the constant workflow of talented artists with great sound and well-produced projects.
 Today, my song review is from that latter group!
 Below, I take an in-depth listen and look at ‘Instagram is a Liar,‘ new music from Beniton, which came to me through Riddimstream.

 Who is Beniton?

-A glance at his biography will tell you that Beniton is an international Reggae, Dancehall, Hip Hop, and R&B artist and performer who has worked with many of the greats from those genres, including but not limited to UB40, Wyclef Jean, Mary J. Blige, Jason Derulo, and Shaggy.
+A glance at his biography will tell you that Beniton is an international Reggae, Dancehall, Hip Hop, and R&B artist and performer.
+He has worked with many of the greats from those genres, including UB40, Wyclef Jean, Mary J. Blige, Jason Derulo, and Shaggy.
 With a stack of accolades on his resume, I was expecting great things when I finally got time to tap into his latest single, ‘Instagram is a Liar.’
 I was NOT disappointed.

 Instagram is a Liar

-As a project, I am a huge fan of ‘Instagram is a Liar.’
+As a project, I am a huge fan of “Instagram is a Liar.”
 The song is fun, light, playful, and will get you dancing.
-It is a perfect summer tune to move your body and forget about the seriousness of life, even poking a little fun at yourself in the process.
-It celebrates the sexiness of authenticity and natural beauty while reminding you that dudes are always going to find a way to sing about fucking.
-If I made you laugh, leave me some love in the comments and go stream ‘Instagram is a Liar,’ available now on all digital streaming platforms. 💋
+It is a perfect summer tune to move your body and forget about the seriousness of life.
+You can even poke a little fun at yourself in the process.
+It celebrates the sexiness of authenticity and natural beauty.
+“Instagram is a Liar” also reminds us that dudes are always going to find a way to sing about sex.
+If I made you laugh, leave me some love in the comments.
+Go stream “Instagram is a Liar,” available now on all digital streaming platforms. 💋